skhillon/CPE315Notes/FINAL_REVIEW_LUPO.md

 # Professor Lupo Final Review Session - June 9, 2018
-Content is also in BUS 310 section of paper notes and in Toby tabs
+Content is also in CHEMISTRY section of paper notes and in Toby tabs

 ## 3a) See paper notes